BerliozFramework/BerliozDocs/guides/queues.md

 }
 ```

 The `client` key is passed directly to the `SqsClient` constructor.
+The optional `cloudwatch_client` key is passed to a
+`CloudWatchClient` instance used for monitoring metrics.
 The `name` key is a map of queue name to SQS URL.

+Each queue entry must resolve to a valid SQS URL.
+If a queue is misconfigured without a URL, the factory now throws a
+clear configuration exception.

 ### Memory queue